viadeo/scalavro/README.md

       case Success(readResult) => // readResult is an instance of SantaList case Failure(cause)      => // handle failure...
     }

-## Current Capabilities
-- Schema generation
-- Type-safe Avro protocol definitions and JSON output
-- Robustness in the face of cyclic type dependencies (such records are never valid Avro)
-- Schema conversion to "Parsing Canonical Form"
-- Convenient binary IO

-## Current Limitations
-- Complex types are incomplete:
-  - `fixed` is not yet supported
-  - binary IO for union types is not yet supported
-- JSON IO is not yet implemented.

 ## Reference
 1. [Current Apache Avro Specification](http://avro.apache.org/docs/current/spec.html)